thaisavelino/PiscinePHP/README.md

 # PiscinePHP
 A 42 challenge

-Here I put some tips for you do your projects and don't loose time.
+*Here I put some tips for you do your projects and don't loose time to start.
+But after piscine is better learn more about Server.
+Good Luck!* =)

 ## Running PHP Server
 After Day03 we need a webserver to run our projects.
 The first exercize is to configure a Server using PAMP.